The Druid Class Guide Overview

 - Skinning for the gold or to fuel your Leatherworking profession.
 No XP gain.

 - Mining for the gold or to fuel your Engineering or Blacksmithing profession.
 Gains XP with each herb gathered, if you are leveling.

 Now Get Your Druid Leveled Faster

-Now that you’re on the way to becoming a lean, mean, killing machine you should consider a full blown leveling guide for your blast to the top levels.
+Now that you’re on the way to becoming a lean, mean, killing (or healing) machine you should consider a full blown leveling guide for your blast to the top levels.
 Why?
 It will save you many days of in-game time and will also save a good deal of frustration, even if you already know many or most of the quests.